ewenharrison/summarizer/README.md

 The second main feature is the ability to create final tables for logistic `glm()`, hierarchical logistic `lme4::glmer()` and Cox proprotional hazard `survival::coxph()` regression models.

-The `summarizer()` function takes a single dependent variable with a vector of explanatory variable names (continuous or categorical variables) to produce a final table for publication including summary statistics, univariable and multivariable regression analyses.
+The `summarizer()` "all-in-one" function takes a single dependent variable with a vector of explanatory variable names (continuous or categorical variables) to produce a final table for publication including summary statistics, univariable and multivariable regression analyses.
 The first columns are those produced by `summary.factorist()`.